muntianus/telegram-reminder/README.md

 ## GitHub Actions Deployment

 This repository includes a GitHub Actions workflow that automatically builds and deploys the Docker image on every push to the `main` branch.
-The workflow performs the following steps:
+It uses Docker Buildx to create a multi-architecture image.
+The workflow performs the following
+steps:

 1. Check out the repository and compile the Go binary.
-2. Build and push the Docker image to Docker Hub.
+2. Use Docker Buildx to create and push a multi-platform image (linux/amd64 and linux/arm64) to Docker Hub.
 3. Connect to the VPS via SSH and restart the container using `docker-compose`.